abjer/sds/src/content/page/readings.md

 - [Python vs. R](https://www.quora.com/Which-is-better-for-data-analysis-R-or-Python)

 If you are already familiar with R and prefer to work with R in the exercises you may look Kosuke Imai's book on Quantitative Social Science and looking up earlier year's references [here](http://sebastianbarfort.github.io/sds_summer/).
-Note that we do not offer any support in terms of coding and supervising in R.
+Note that all assignments and the exam is required to be in Python.